Samson bankruptcy highlights M&A plans in offshore oil industry

 In the offshore space, restructurings and asset sales are widely seen as likely and some chief executive officers are now openly talking about acquisitions.

-Paragon Offshore Plc, which has an outdated fleet, said on Thursday it has hired Weil, Gotshal & Manges, a well-known restructuring firm, and the investment bank Lazard.
+Paragon Offshore Plc PGN.N, which has an outdated fleet, said on Thursday it has hired Weil, Gotshal & Manges, a well-known restructuring firm, and the investment bank Lazard.

 And Vantage Drilling Co, which has a hefty debt load, has also said it retained financial adviser Lazard to explore options.
 Vantage did not provide additional comment.

-Leaders of Transocean Ltd , Noble Corporation Plc and Rowan Companies Plc say they are now on the prowl - to both eliminate competition in a saturated rig market and to pick up new rigs at bargain basement prices.
+Leaders of Transocean Ltd (RIG.N) RIGN.VX, Noble Corporation Plc (NE.N) and Rowan Companies Plc (RDC.N) say they are now on the prowl - to both eliminate competition in a saturated rig market and to pick up new rigs at bargain basement prices.

 “We believe we are the natural consolidator,” Transocean Chief Executive Officer Jeremy Thigpen said at the Barclays energy conference last week.
 “The industry needs to consolidate, and so we’re certainly looking and just waiting.”

-Thigpen, who recently took his new post after being chief financial officer at highly acquisitive National Oilwell Varco Inc, seems to be steering Transocean in a new direction.
+Thigpen, who recently took his new post after being chief financial officer at highly acquisitive National Oilwell Varco Inc (NOV.N), seems to be steering Transocean in a new direction.

 In a distressed industry, buyers may find cheap targets.
 Second-hand rigs are going for half the price of building a new rig, which can run to $600 million.